-How you will get Medicaid services
+D2.
+How to get your Medicaid services

 You must get your Medicaid benefits from a MyCare Ohio plan.
 Therefore, even if you do not want to get your Medicare benefits through a MyCare Ohio plan, you must still get your Medicaid benefits from Buckeye or another MyCare Ohio managed care plan.